kathrinannaotte/haplovalidate/README.md

     ### load frequency data
     cands.all <- sync_to_frequencies(syncfile,base.pops=base.pops,header=FALSE,mincov=15,polaRise = polaRise)

-You also need an object with the results of a CMH-Test (for a method incoprorating genetic drift and poolSeq noise see https://github.com/popgenvienna/ACER)
+You also need an object with the results of a CMH-Test (for a method incoprorating genetic drift and poolSeq noise see https://github.com/popgenvienna/ACER).
-The object sould be a data.frame or data.table containing chromosome and position (matching the candidates) and the corresponding CMH score (-log10(p-value))
+The object sould be a data.frame or data.table object containing chromosome and position (matching the candidates) and the corresponding CMH score (-log10(p-value))

     ## column names should be chr, pos and score
     cmh <- readRDS("cmh.rds")